JacquesDeclercq/DL-wine-quality/README.md

 # DL-wine-quality

+Foobar is a Python library for dealing with word pluralization.

 ## The Mission
 Wine tasting has been around since the creation of wine itself.
 However, in the modern era, more importance has been given to drinking a good wine, e.g. a French Bordeaux.
 France has always been hailed as the land of the wine.
 However, during the Judgment of Paris in 1976, a Californian wine scored better than a French wine which led to the increase in popularity of Californian wine.